 Employees initially hired to work first shifts only shall not be assigned second and third shifts except by mutual agreement.

-Employees working a second shift shall be paid one dollar (\$1.00) per hour premium and employees working the third shift shall be paid one dollar and fifty cents (\$1.50) per hour premium.
+Employees working a second shift shall be paid \$1 per hour premium and employees working the third shift shall be paid \$1.50 per hour premium.

 (b) Night School and Related Duties